 Little Coxwell is situated about 2 miles south of Faringdon on the road to Fernham.
-It is on the opposite side of the A420 to Great Coxwell, but unlike its neighbour this village has a public house.
+It is on the opposite side of the A420 to Great Coxwell and the road that once connected them has been cut off to traffic.
+Unlike its neighbour this village still has a public house.
+The village lies at the source of the River Ock, which drains into the Thames at Abingdon and is the river system that created the Vale of the White Horse.
 The 2001 Census recorded the parish’s population as just 132.
-The village lies at the source of the River Ock, which drains into the Thames at Abingdon and is the river system that created the Vale of the White Horse.
-See the sister village, Great Coxwell for a possible derivation of the village name.

 The Faringdon Advertiser Saturday 26th June 1897 reported the planting of this tree during the village’s celebrations to commemorate Queen Victoria’s Diamond Jubilee.
 This photo of the tree, now 125 years old was taken on the Fernham Road, looking towards Faringdon at the turn into Little Coxwell.
 The small brick structure in front of the tree is a bus shelter.